Mari-Artho/Mari-Artho-read-me/README.md

-👋 Hi, I’m @Mari-Artho.
+👋 Hi, I’m @Mari-Artho, I'm Japanese and moved to Sweden a few years ago.

 👀 I’m interested in web development.

-🌱 I’m currently studing web development at Medieinstitutet.
+🌱 Currently, I’m studying web development at Medieinstitutet in Sweden.

 <!--- 💞️ I’m looking to collaborate on ... --->